wilk/ng-websocket/README.md

 The constructor of the ngWebsocket accepts two kind of parameters:

-  - String: the url starting with the WebSocket schema (ws:// or wss://)
+  - String: the url starting with the WebSocket schema (ws:// or wss://) plus an optional String/String array containing the protocols (this matches the WebSocket constructor API)
   - Object: a configuration containing the websocket url

 The url is a requirement to create a new ngWebsocket.